Dewa Sanzan Hassaku Festival on Mt. Haguro

 Once the fire is ready it is time for the Hibashi ritual.
 Here the Yamabushi perform a dance with 4m-long sticks, turning around and dancing around in the burning ash.
 In addition, the other Yamabushi walk around in a snake-like fashion chanting the whole time creating an electric atmosphere.
 The Hibashi ritual is to pray for a bumper crop, and the health of every household.
 Lastly, from midnight, the Denmensai festival begins at Sanjingosaiden Shrine, where the Yamabushi pray for resilience against typhoons and strong winds.

 The Hassaku festival takes place at Prince Hachiko Shrine at the top of Mt.
 Haguro next to Dewa Sanzan Shrine.
 If you’re coming by car, we recommend getting there early, around 8:30-9pm, to get a good park.
 Otherwise, a special bus service will run during the duration of the festival connecting central Tsuruoka.
 More information below.

 If you’re coming to specifically see the Hassaku festival, we’d recommend staying in Saikan right next door.
+You’ll also get the opportunity to try Dewa Sanzan Shojin Ryori, exactly what this festival is about.
 However, take note that Saikan will be busy with preparations for the festival throughout the night.
 If that bothers you, take advantage of the special busses and stay in a Shukubo at the bottom of Mt.
 Haguro.
 Read our article on accessing the Dewa Sanzan for more.